reaysawa/auto-pairs/README.md

 - The jump function can now skip over an arbitrary set of characters (g:AutoPairsJumpCharacters).
 It has some additional logic to differentiate when jumping inside of a string (g:AutoPairsJump_SkipString), for example:
 ```
 "function_inside_string()"
                         ^
-you can only jump over here if your cursor is inside of the string
+you can only jump over the parenthesis if your cursor is inside of the string
 ```
 - It has conditional skipping for some characters (g:AutoPairsDoNotSkip) or it can disable skipping entirely (g:AutoPairsDisableSkip).
+- It is able to insert indented newlines after pressing `<CR>` at the end of the line (g:AutoPairsNewline).
 - It has some tests to ensure new changes don't break the current behaviour.
-- It is able to insert indented newlines after pressing `<CR>` at the end of the line (g:AutoPairsNewline).

 ### Candidates
 #### Close empty pairs smartly